 The AFRI program is the largest agricultural competitive grants program in the United States and a primary funding source for research, education, and extension projects that bring practical solutions to some of today's most critical societal challenges.
 AFRI programs impact all components of agriculture, including farm and ranch efficiency and profitability, bioenergy, forestry, aquaculture, rural communities, human nutrition, food safety, biotechnology, and genetic improvement of plants and animals.

-In FY 2018, NIFA will solicit applications for AFRI funding opportunities in the six AFRI priority areas (Plant health and production and plant products; Animal health and production and animal products; Food safety, nutrition, and health; Bioenergy, natural resources, and environment; Agriculture systems and technology; Agriculture economics and rural communities).
-It is anticipated these will include the AFRI Foundational Science Program RFA and the AFRI Education and Workforce Development RFA.
-The annual AFRI Foundational Science Program RFA solicits grant applications focused predominately, but not exclusively, on fundamental scientific research addressing statutory priorities.
-The AFRI Education and Workforce Development RFA solicits grant applications for training K-14 teachers and administrators, undergraduate research and extension experiential learning fellowships, and pre- and post-doctoral fellowships.
-Any additional AFRI RFAs made available in FY 2018 will be included in this solicitation.
+In FY 2019, NIFA plans to solicit applications for AFRI funding opportunities in the AFRI priority areas authorized in the Farm Bill and described in 7 CFR 3430.309.
+It is anticipated these will include the AFRI Foundational and Applied Science Program RFA and the AFRI Education and Workforce Development RFA.
+The annual AFRI Foundational and Applied Science Program RFA solicits grant applications focused predominately, but not exclusively, on fundamental scientific research addressing statutory priorities.
+The AFRI Education and Workforce Development RFA solicits grant applications for training K-14 teachers and administrators, Start Printed Page 24969undergraduate research and extension experiential learning fellowships, and pre- and post-doctoral fellowships.
+Any additional AFRI RFAs made available in FY 2019 may be included in this solicitation.

 Eligibility for Submitting Topics

-Eligible commodity board entities are those established under a commodity promotion law, as such term is defined under section 501(a) of the Federal Agriculture Improvement and Reform Act of 1996 (7 U.S.C.
-7401(a)), or a State commodity board (or other equivalent State entity).
+Eligible commodity board entities are those established under a commodity promotion law, as such term is defined under 7 U.S.C.
+7401(a), or a State commodity board (or other equivalent State entity).
 Language in 7 U.S.C.
 7401(a) defines a “commodity promotion law” as “a Federal law that provides for the establishment and operation of a promotion program regarding an agricultural commodity that includes a combination of promotion, research, industry information, or consumer information activities, is funded by mandatory assessments on producers or processors, and is designed to maintain or expand markets and uses for the commodity (as determined by the Secretary).”
 7 U.S.C.
-Section 7401(a) includes a list of such Federal laws.
+7401(a) includes a list of such Federal laws.

 A current list of approved entities is maintained at (http://nifa.usda.gov/commodity-boards/).
-Additionally, entities eligible to submit topics include a State commodity board (or other equivalent State entity).
-This includes commodity boards authorized by State law; commodity boards that are not authorized by State law, but are Start Printed Page 24281organized and operate within a State and meet the requirements of their authorizing statute; and commodity boards that are authorized by a State and operate within the State for commodities that have no Federal program or oversight.
+Additionally, entities eligible to submit topics include State commodity boards (or other equivalent State entities).
+This includes commodity boards authorized by State law; commodity boards that are not authorized by State law, but are organized and operate within a State and meet the requirements of their authorizing statute; and commodity boards that are authorized by a State and operate within the State for commodities that have no Federal program or oversight.

 Topic Submission Guidance and Procedures

 Topics may be submitted at any time and will be evaluated by NIFA on an annual basis.
-However, to be considered for the proposed fiscal year 2018 AFRI RFAs, topics must be received by COB (5 p.m.
-Eastern Daylight Time) on July 25, 2017.
+However, to guarantee consideration for the proposed fiscal year 2019 AFRI RFAs, topics must be received by 5:00 p.m.
+EDT on July 30, 2018.